-My approach this year is not to give a detailed exposition of one text but a broad overview in answer to three questions: (1) What is prayer?, (2) Where or with whom we should we pray?, and (3) Why should we pray?
+My approach this year is not to give a detailed exposition of one text but a broad overview in answer to three questions: (1) What is prayer?
+(2) Where or with whom we should we pray?
+(3) Why should we pray?
 And in the last part of the message, I will try to focus our closing attention on Jesus’s main, overarching concern in prayer that will give unity and depth and a magnificent scope to all your praying.

 Lord, come and help us understand and love prayer.

 By prayer, I mean intentionally conveying a message to God.
 It’s frustrating — isn’t it? — how unclear language can be if we are not careful.
 Why do I say “intentionally conveying a message to God?
 Why don’t I just say that prayer is talking to God?
 Well, because Romans 8:26 says, “The Spirit helps us in our weakness.
 For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groanings too deep for words.”
 I take this to mean that there are groans of our hearts that the Spirit inspires that are sometimes wordless.
 So prayer is usually talking to God, but there are times when you can’t talk and can still pray, that is, convey a message to God.